 Did you know that almost half of the Australian population will experience a mental health disorder in their lifetime?

-Mental health is a priority issue for the NSW mining community, with one in five Australians affected by mental health every year.
+Mental health is a priority issue for the NSW mining community, with one in five Australians affected every year.

 Research identifies that men are also 72 per cent less likely to seek help when they are struggling with mental disorders.

-Coal Services strongly encourages anyone concerned about their mental health or the mental health of a friend or family member to seek help.
+Coal Services strongly encourages anyone concerned about their own, a friend or family members mental well-being to seek help.

 If you would like further support or information about living with a mental health disorder, you can visit the Beyond Blue website or call 1300 22 4636.
 You can also contact Lifeline on 13 11 14 or visit their website at www.lifeline.org.au.

 Coal Services Health and Safety Trust is a supporting partner in the Mates in Mining suicide prevention program.
 The program operates a national helpline on 1300 642 111.